Read Philosophers or Philosophy with voice, context, and method in the same frame.

 Prompt 2: Comment on how accidents of history contributed to the trajectory of philosophical thought, and how we might have been misled by the trajectory that exists rather than considering counter-factual trajectories that might have contributed to a superior understanding of philosophical concepts.

-The central claim is this: Accidents of history have significantly shaped the trajectory of philosophical thought, influencing which ideas were preserved, which were developed further, and which were marginalized or lost.
+In plain terms: Accidents of history have significantly shaped the trajectory of philosophical thought, influencing which ideas were preserved, which were developed further, and which were marginalized or lost.

 Survival of Texts